-There’s no better way to usher in springtime in Rochester than with the tapping of maple trees for syrup!
-As the Earth breaks loose winter’s icy grip, the snow melt and heavy spring rains swell our waterways.
-Buds begin to open, as do seasonal businesses.
+There’s no better way to usher in springtime in Rochester than by tapping maple trees for syrup!
+As the Earth breaks loose from winter’s icy grip, snowmelt and heavy spring rains swell our waterways.
+Tree buds begin to open, and so do seasonal businesses.

 Spring Migration

-Starting in late February, Canada and snow geese migrate north through New York and increase their number to the tens of thousands.
-Spring waterfowl migration may peak from the last two weeks in March to the first two weeks in April.
+During late February, Canada and snow geese migrate towards the north through New York.
+Their numbers increase to tens of thousands during the spring waterfowl migration, usually from the last two weeks of March to the first two weeks of April.

 Iroquois National Wildlife Refuge